Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Without annotations, the description carries full burden.
-It discloses that parameter values are never returned, which is a key behavioral trait.
-However, it omits details like pagination, permissions needed, or potential performance implications for large result sets.
+With no annotations, the description carries the full burden.
+It discloses that parameter values are never returned, a key behavioral trait.
+No mention of auth or rate limits, but the tool is non-destructive and simple, making this sufficient.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.